ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --output FORMAT (optional)

 :   Specifies output format.
-Default is terminal compatible and the only supported alternative is JSON.
+The default is terminal compatible and the only supported alternative is JSON.
 For example, `--output json`.

 ### Output
 {: #get-catalogs-output}